 6 Tips for Monster Hunter World Noobs from a Noob

-Originally published March, 2018
+Originally published March 2018

 I've never played any Monster Hunter game before Monster Hunter World.
 I've always had an interest, but the video game systems, the patience, and the time required to play the game were usually out of my reach.
 It's probably for the best because from what I've heard, this is the most approachable game in the franchise for newcomers.
-Considering how my curmudgeony nature has increased the past few years, I probably would have struggled a lot more with those games.
-I'm still struggling a bit with this one, but I'm have a great time while doing it.
+Considering how my curmudgeonly nature has increased in the past few years, I probably would have struggled a lot more with those games.
+I'm still struggling a bit with this one, but I'm having a great time while doing it.
 I've also noted down some tips that helped me grapple with the impenetrable reservoir of content that is Monster Hunter World.

 Keep in mind, I don't think these tips are going to necessarily make you like the game more.
 In fact, you have to find some enjoyment from the general nature of the game in order for these tips to be of any use.
 They are simply things I've done that have helped me get used to the game and its mechanics.